Symphonize 3D Semantic Scene Completion with Contextual Instance Queries: Related Works

+In contrast to prior works, our proposed Symphonies differs by integrating instance queries to enhance scene modeling through instance semantics and enriched contextual awareness, mitigating geometric ambiguity arising from voxel-wise modeling without resorting to additional Bird's Eye View (BEV) or occupancy prediction networks.

-Early approaches to 3D object detection, such as FCOS3D~\cite{FCOS3D} and DETR3D~\cite{DETR3D}, extend 2D object detection methods by incorporating additional 3D bounding box predictions.
-Among the subsequent Transformer-based approaches, BEVFormer~\cite{BEVFormer} and BEVDet~\cite{BEVDet} introduce the BEV space to align with multi-frame features before prediction.
-PolarDETR~\cite{PolarDETR} reformulates parameters using polar parametrization to establish explicit correlations between image patterns.
-On the other hand, PETR~\cite{PETR} and PETRv2~\cite{PETRv2} encode 2D image features with their designed 3D position-aware embedding.
+\paragraph{Camera-Based 3D Perception.} The surge in autonomous driving applications has rekindled interest in camera-based 3D perception, given its cost-effectiveness and alignment with human visual perception.
+Early 3D object detection methods, such as FCOS3D~\cite{FCOS3D} and DETR3D~\cite{DETR3D}, straightforwardly extend 2D detectors to predict additional 3D bounding boxes.
+Among subsequent Transformer-based approaches, BEVFormer~\cite{BEVFormer} and BEVDet~\cite{BEVDet} adopt the BEV space to align multi-frame features, while PolarDETR~\cite{PolarDETR} establishes explicit correlations between image patterns.
+In addition, PETR~\cite{PETR} and PETRv2~\cite{PETRv2} utilize 3D position embeddings to encode 2D features.

-BEV segmentation was initially proposed for its advantages in feature representation and route planning in autonomous driving.
-Approaches such as OFT~\cite{OFT}, Lift-Splat~\cite{LSS}, and FIERY~\cite{FIERY} transform the camera plane to the BEV view through Inverse Perspective Mapping (IPM).
-PolarBEV~\cite{PolarBEV} rasterizes the BEV feature space using angle-specific and radius-specific embeddings.
-BEVFormer~\cite{BEVFormer} and CVT~\cite{CVT} employ a Transformer architecture to aggregate features for grid-shaped BEV queries, while GKT~\cite{GKT} further enhances computational efficiency by restricting local attention calculations.
+BEV segmentation, which is beneficial for representation learning and route planning, has also been explored.
+Approaches such as OFT~\cite{OFT}, Lift-Splat~\cite{LSS}, and FIERY~\cite{FIERY} transform the camera plane into BEV via Inverse Perspective Mapping (IPM).
+PolarBEV~\cite{PolarBEV} uses angle-specific and radius-specific embeddings to rasterize BEV features.
+BEVFormer~\cite{BEVFormer} and CVT~\cite{CVT} aggregate BEV queries through cross-attention layers, while GKT~\cite{GKT} optimizes computational efficiency by constraining local attention calculations.

+These aspects closely relate to our work in SSC, where techniques like Deformable Attention~\cite{DeformableDETR} inspire our methodology to enhance 3D scene completion.